Heat pump support

 When it’s time to heat your hot water tank, your heating will switch itself off.
 When the tank’s ready, the heating will turn itself back on.
 You don’t need to do anything and you shouldn’t notice too much of a difference in your home’s temperature.

-4. It’s better to turn the thermostat down than turn the pump off
+4. It’s better to turn the target temperature down than to turn the pump off

 5. Keeping the area around your pump clean and clear helps it work well